ArneGockeln/arnegockelndotcom/_posts/2019-03-25-calculate-forex-position-and-margin-requirements.md

 ![FX Calc Screenshot]({{ site.url }}/uploads/032019/fxcalc_screenshot.png)

-{% include paddle.html productname="FX Calculator" productid="555206" %}

-Or you can download the source code of [FX Calculator on github](https://github.com/arnegockeln/fxcalc){:target="_blank"} and compile it yourself.
+You can download the source code of [FX Calculator on github](https://github.com/arnegockeln/fxcalc){:target="_blank"} and compile it yourself.